satvikmishra44/PanScienceRAG/README.md

 | 🧠 **Backend (FastAPI)** | Core API | [http://localhost:8000](http://localhost:8000) |
 | 💬 **Frontend (React)** | UI Dashboard | [http://localhost:5173](http://localhost:5173) |

+Just Go To Frontend localhost port by [clicking here](http://localhost:5173) (after running the docker command) and use the application yourself.
+As Simple As That
 ---

 ### 3️⃣ Stop Containers